-Matt Swett enters his eighth season coaching at Worcester State.
+Matt Swett enters his ninth season coaching at Worcester State.
 He was elevated to Associate Head Coach of the men's and women's track & field programs just prior to the start of the 2012-13 indoor season.

 He primarily coaches the men's and women's intermediate and high hurdles, high jump and the pole vault.

 During the 2013-14 campaign, Coach Swett was recognized by the USTFCCCA as the New England Indoor Assistant Coach of the Year, while a male and a female student-athlete both earned All-American accolades in the hurdles under his watch during the season.
 He also helped coach Worcester State's first male NCAA Division III National Champion at the 2012-13 indoor national meet.

-Coach Swett is a former Worcester State standout athlete who still holds the schools pentathlon record and decathlon records as his 600 meter mark was broken two seasons ago.
+Coach Swett is a former Worcester State standout athlete who still holds the school record in the pentathlon.

 Among his other accomplishments, Coach Swett was the runner-up in the pentathlon at the Division III New England Indoor Championships during the 2004-05 season while he was also a New England Alliance Champion in the 2002-03 indoor campaign in the high jump.